Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Guide.md

 #### Common
 These section introduce the <span class="pf-trait pf-trait-common"><a class = "internal-link" href = "/03-rule-elements/house-rule-references/#rarity-common">Common</a></span> ancestries of Erythea.
 Most Heritages of these ancestries can be used out of the box with a few flavor tweaks.
 You can also create [[03 Rule Elements/PF2R Rule References#Mixed Heritage\|Mixed Heritage]] of any of these common ancestries, the mixed heritage is considered *[[03 Rule Elements/Rule References#^rarity-uncommon\|Uncommon]]*.
-##### Ebolon Ancestries
+##### Eblon Ancestries
 >[!pf2rule]- Human - Driven Settlers of the World
 >Of all the mortal races, none are more numerous and driven than humans.
 Blessed with ambitious versatility yet cursed by fleeting lifespans, they chase their passions with fervent urgency.
 This volatile spirit allows humans to attune deeply with the impassioned essences of magic and spirits.
 >
->Humans revere Ashur, the Great Spirit of Cities and Law, as patron of their monumental civilizations like Pharousia, Caelindor, Valcour, and Qahilim.
+>Humans revere Zefaelon, the Great Spirit of Cities and Law, as patron of their monumental civilizations like Pharousia, Caelindor, Valcour, and Qahilim.
 It was human industry that triggered the Arcane Revolution, with cities like Azulihrun now towering as wondrous cerulium-powered metropolises.

 >[!pf2rule]- Dwarf - Ancient Builders from the Depth
 > Ever since the First Age, dwarves–masters of stonecraft and metalwork–inhabited vast underground kingdoms in the subterranean world known as the Umbral Realm.
 Then the wandering fey refugees, fleeing the terrible devastation of the Fey Reckoning, brought tales of the wondrous surface realms.
 Inspired, King Volkarr led the an expedition and established the Kingdom of Dorn, constructing the grand citadel of Heavenkeep on Mount Elderspine as their first surface holding.